Jessicaq33/Jessica-Portfolio/README.md

 #### Step 3: Update the Isotope filter
 In order to sort and filter the projects, I used the plugin Isotope.
 You can customize these filters to be anything you want.
 But make sure you change both the filter options under the `ul id="portfolio-fltrs"` section, and within each portfolio item's div class.

+#### Step 4: Create your own README
+Under `assets/sampleREADME.md` you will find a template README you can fill out, and save to the root of your repository.
+Any time your repo is visited, it will show up on your main page, giving more info about you and what you want to showcase.
 <br>